bualuk/cisc187-assignments/lab28-critters/README.md

 ## Mating
 If two animals of the same species collide, they "mate" to produce a baby.
+Mating is optional - you are not obligated to move onto a critter of the same species.
-Critters are vulnerable to attack while mating: any other species that attacks them wins automatically.
+Critters are vulnerable to attack while mating:

+- Any other species that attacks them wins automatically.
-A critter can initiate mating only once during its lifetime.
+- A critter can initiate mating only once during its lifetime.

+Mating has high risks, but also high rewards.
+Mating is the only way to add to your total critter count.
+Not only does that increase your score (assuming you survive parenting), but you also get a new helper to eat, kill, and mate.

 ## Eating
-There are pieces of food on the world initially, and new food slowly grows into the world over time.
+There is food on the world initially, and new food is added as consumed.
-As a critter moves, it may encounter food, in which case the simulator will ask your critter whether it wants to eat it.
+As a critter moves, it may encounter food, in which case the game will ask your critter whether it wants to eat it.
+Eating is optional - even when moving onto food, you don't have to eat it.
+Eating always incurs a small risk - sleeping for at least 5 turns.
-If a critter overindulges, then that critter will be forced to "sleep off" their gluttony for a small amount of time.
+If a critter overindulges, then that critter will be forced to "sleep off" their gluttony for a larger amount of time.
 While asleep, critters cannot move, and if they are attacked, they will always lose.
 Critters that choose to never eat will eventually die of starvation.

 ## Obstacles / Hazards
 Some items in the world are hazards and should be avoided.
 If a critter moves onto a Stone, for example, it is 'stunned' for a time.
-While stunned, a critter cannot move, and if they are attacked, they will always lose.
+While stunned, a critter cannot move and if they are attacked they will always lose.
-Golden rule: don't walk into rocks.
+Simple rule: don't walk into rocks.

 ## Scoring
-The simulator keeps a score for each class (species) of critter, shown on the top of the screen.
+The game keeps a score for each class (species) of critter, shown on the top of the screen.
 A species's score is based on how many animals of that class are alive, how much food they have eaten, and how many other animals they have killed.

 # Compiling
 Requires cmake, a ISO C++14 compatible compiler, and the ncurses library.
 Currently Windows is not well supported.
 It is possible to compile on Windows under cygwin, a unix-like environment for windows.
-You'll need to install ncurses for cygwin and run the program within the cygwin bash shell.
+You'll need to install ncurses development libraries for cygwin and run the program within the cygwin bash shell.

 Critters compiles using cmake on Mac OS, GNU/linux, and cygwin with: